tscircuit/graphics-debug/README.md

 # graphics-debug

-Module for debugging graphics, turn log output into meaningful markdown and SVG diagrams.
+Module for debugging graphics, turn log output into meaningful SVG and PNG diagrams.

-Just pipe in output with graphics JSON objects into `graphics-debug` (or `gd`) to get an html file with all your graphics drawn-in.
+graphics-debug is usually used as a library with tscircuit solvers.

+## CLI Usage

 ```bash
 echo ':graphics { points: [{x: 0, y: 0, label: "hello world" }], title: "test graphic" } }' | graphics-debug